ABCC11

-ATP-binding cassette transporter sub-family C member 11, also MRP8 (Multidrug Resistance-Related Protein 8) is a membrane transporter that exports certain molecules from inside a cell.
+ATP-binding cassette transporter sub-family C member 11, also MRP8 (Multidrug Resistance-Related Protein 8), is a membrane transporter that exports certain molecules from inside a cell.
 It is a protein that in humans is encoded by gene ABCC11.

-The gene is responsible for determination of human cerumen type (wet or dry ear wax) and presence of underarm osmidrosis (odor associated with sweat caused by excessive apocrine secretion).
+The gene is responsible for determination of human cerumen type (wet or dry ear wax) and presence of underarm osmidrosis (odor associated with sweat caused by apocrine secretion), and is associated with colostrum secretion.

 Function

 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 The ABCC11 transporter is a member of the MRP subfamily which is involved in multi-drug resistance.
 The product of this gene participates in physiological processes involving bile acids, conjugated steroids, and cyclic nucleotides.
 In addition, a single nucleotide polymorphism (SNP) in this gene is responsible for determination of human earwax type and presence of underarm odour.
 This gene and family member ABCC12 are determined to be derived by duplication and are both localized to chromosome 16q12.1.
 Multiple alternatively spliced transcript variants have been described for this gene.